 In conclusion, the demand for poultry meat as one of the most important sources of animal protein is rapidly increasing as the world population continues to grow.
 Infections caused by pathogenic microorganisms can be of major concern for farm family’s involved in poultry production.
 Pathogenic E-coli, Salmonella, and Clostridium are responsible for reduced growth rates and increased cost of production.
 Traditionally, AGP have been used commonly in poultry feeds to maintain the health of chickens and turkeys.
 Unfortunately, the long term and extensive use of antibiotics results in selection and survival of resistant microbial species, therefore, posing a threat to the health of both animals and humans.
 Consequently, some countries have restricted the use of AGP in poultry.
 Since probiotics do not result in the development and spread of microbial resistance, they offer the potential to become an alternative to antibiotics.
 Several feed additive could be successfully used as nutritional tools in antibiotic free poultry feeds for promotion of growth, modulation of intestinal microflora and pathogen inhibition, immunomodulation and promoting meat quality of poultry.

-From the 2016 Midwest Poultry Federation Proceedings.
+From the Proceedings of the 2016 Midwest Poultry Federation Convention.